 Your mentor will:

-- Help guide you in your transition by listening and pointing you towards resources
+- Help guide you in your transition to graduate school by listening and pointing you towards resources

 - Have likely faced similar challenges